 Torre Argentina Roman Cat Sanctuary, Rome, Italy

-The best part of this amazing project is that we get to meet cat people (and cats) whereever we go.
-Our visit to Torre Argentina Roman Cat Sanctuary in September was filled with kind souls, beautiful cats, and many purrs.
+Our visit to Torre Argentina Roman Cat Sanctuary in September in Rome, Italy was filled with kind souls, beautiful cats, and many purrs.
 We left with our hearts full and our laps covered in fur (the way life should be lived!).
 Torre Argentina Roman Cat Sanctuary is located in an old square in the centre of Rome at the remains of Pompey's Theatre.
 Today, the remains are pure 'cat territory', the only people that venture into this part are the volunteers.
 Looking at the ruins from afar, you might not see the entrance to the sanctuary.
 But a few friendly cats venturing outside the walls will soon convince you that you're in the right place.

 We spot a welcome sign directing us down a set of stairs and arrive at the sanctuary which is buzzing with activity, people and cats.
 (I'm advised that it's chicken day, and that's why everyone's a little excited).
 I'm met and showed around by kind Nora, a wonderful volunteer who spends one day a week with the cats.
 She introduces me to the cats and explains the work of the sanctuary.